Florida FR44 Archives

 What’s the difference between SR22 and FR44 insurance?

-To reinstate your license in Florida or Virginia, you’ll need to know the difference between SR22 and FR44 insurance.
-These are the only two states that require different certificates for DUI violations and non-DUI offenses.
-You’ll file an SR22 certificate for motor vehicle violations not involving alcohol or drugs.
-You’ll need to file an FR44 form for alcohol or other substance-related DUI violations.
+You’ll need to know the difference between SR22 and FR44 insurance to reinstate your license in these states.
+Only Florida and Virginia require different certificates for DUI violations vs. non-DUI offenses.
+You’ll file an SR22 certificate for motor vehicle violations unrelated to alcohol or drugs.
+You must file an FR44 form for alcohol or other substance-related DUI violations.

-When people in Florida and Virginia need to reinstate their license, they often ask, what’s the difference between SR22 FR44 insurance?
-These are the only states with two types of license reinstatement certificate.
-An SR22 insurance certificate is for non-alcohol related motor vehicle violations.
+When people in Florida and Virginia need to reinstate their license, they often ask, what’s the difference between SR22 and FR44 insurance?
+These are the only states with two types of license reinstatement certificates.
+An SR22 insurance certificate is for non-alcohol-related motor vehicle violations.
 The FR44 insurance certificate is for DUI or DWI violations.

 DUI Insurance Florida FR44